 Having a BMI (body mass index) that is too low (underweight) or too high (overweight or obese) can result in difficulties conceiving.
 For women, BMI (which is calculated as weight in kilograms/height in metres2) should be between 21 and 25.
 Being overweight or underweight can affect the release of eggs from the ovaries each month leading to irregular periods and problems conceiving.

-Women who have had surgery during a previous pregnancy, had repeated uterine scrapes or any type of surgery inside their womb may develop scarring and adhesions inside the womb (Asherman’s syndrome), which can lead to infertility.
+Women who have had surgery during a previous pregnancy, had repeated uterine scrapes or any type of surgery inside their womb may develop scarring and adhesions inside the womb (Asherman’s syndrome, which is a rare condition), which can lead to infertility.

 There are other reasons, which are not purely gynaecological (i.e. to do with the female reproductive system), which could also cause infertility: